-Ika Mirin Age: A Classic Japanese Squid Senbei Cracker
+Ika Mirin Age: A Classic Japanese Squid Cracker

 Ika Mirin (いかみりん)

-Ika Mirin has been widely consumed in Japan for decades typically as an afternoon snack with hot green tea, and a number of food companies are producing and selling it by the name of Ika Mirin or Ika Mirin Age or Ika Mirin Senbei.
-But I don’t know who first made it.
+So today, several food companies are producing and selling it by the name of Ika Mirin or Ika Mirin Age or Ika Mirin Senbei, but I’m not sure who first made it.